lorvent/sms/README.md

 # Teacher [/teacher]
 Teacher endpoints, can be accessed only with role "teacher"

+## School year for user [GET /teacher/school_years]
+Get all school years with current school year name and id and other school years that he/she can select.
+This method use all roles because all data(students, sections, marks, behaviors,semesters,attendances) are depend on school year

++ Request (application/json)
+    + Body

+            {
+                "token": "foo",
+                "user_id": 1,
+                "school_year": 1
+            }

++ Response 200 (application/json)
+    + Body

+            {
+                "current_school_value": "2014/2015",
+                "current_school_id": 1,
+                "other_school_years": {
+                    "id": 1,
+                    "title": "2014/2015"
+                }
+            }

 ## Timetable for teacher [GET /teacher/timetable]
 Get timetable for teacher with getting his token and role teacher